arangodb/spring-boot-starter/demo/README.md

         }
 ```

-After executing the demo again, the console should print the following additional lines:
+After executing the demo again, the console should print the following
+additional lines:

 ```
 Save 42 additional characters
 A total of 43 characters are persisted in the database
 ```

-## Read with sorting and paging
+### Read with sorting and paging

-Next to the normal `findAll()` method, `ArangoRepository` also offers the ability to sort the fetched entities by a given field
+Next to the normal `findAll()` method, `ArangoRepository` also offers the
+ability to sort the fetched entities by a given field name.
+Adding the following
-name.
-Adding the following source code at the end of your `run()` method gives you all characters sorted by field `name`.
+source code at the end of your `run()` method gives you all characters sorted by
+field `name`:

 ```java
 System.out.println("## Return all characters sorted by name");